kyma-project/istio/docs/user/troubleshooting/03-46-init-containers-cant-access-network.md

 Init containers can't access the network.

 ## Cause
 If Istio injection is enabled, the `istio-proxy` container intercepts all network traffic from all containers.
+By default, the Istio module injects `istio-proxy` containers as native sidecars.
+However, you can also set the annotation `sidecar.istio.io/nativeSidecar` annotation to `"false"` for a specific Pod.
+This annotation overwrites the default setting and indicates that instead of native sidecars, the annotated Pod must be injected with a regular sidecar container.

 Init containers are started before regular containers.
-This means that `istio-proxy` running as a regular sidecar doesn't work when init containers are running.
+If `istio-proxy` is a regular sidecar, it doesn't work when init containers are running.
 As a result, init containers don't have network access.

 ## Solution

-Inject `istio-proxy` as a native sidecar container.

-To do this, set the `sidecar.istio.io/nativeSidecar` annotation in the Pod to `"true"`.

-See the following example:
+Check if your Pod or the Pod's template contains the annotation `sidecar.istio.io/nativeSidecar: "false"`.
+See the following example of a Pod annotated with `sidecar.istio.io/nativeSidecar: "false"`:

 ```
 cat <<EOF | kubectl apply -f -